 Recommended Read: My Maldives travel mistakes

 Travel Caution – In the Maldives, all-inclusive resorts and holiday packages are aplenty and easily available.
-However, do cross check with what’s included and what’s not, as most of these packages do not include water and beverages.
+However, do cross check with what’s included and what’s not in your Maldives tour package, as most of these packages do not include water and beverages.
 Being confined to the limitations of the resort, these items cost a bomb and Maldives charges 10% service charge on everything purchased by tourists in resorts and guesthouses.
 Since alcohol is permitted only in resorts, drinking in the Maldives proves to be quite expensive.
 Tipping is expected on top of the applicable service charge and in the end, quite a hefty bit of money goes into extras being paid out at the resorts.
 Most islands and guesthouses/resorts have good Internet and telephone facilities but do check the rates before using.
 In spite of the Maldives being considered as a destination for travellers, drug abuse among the young generations is on the rise and tourists are advised to be extra cautious in Male after dark.
 Please refrain from trashing the islands and buying of dead/alive marine life is punishable by law.

 Things to carry – Standard European 3 pin plug adapter, small flashlight, insect repellent, sunscreen and after sun lotions, beach sandals and swimming costumes.